clap-rs/clap/examples/tutorial_builder/03_01_flag_bool.md

 $ 03_01_flag_bool --verbose --verbose
 ? failed
-error: The argument '--verbose' was provided more than once, but cannot be used multiple times
+error: the argument '--verbose' was provided more than once, but cannot be used multiple times

 Usage: 03_01_flag_bool[EXE] [OPTIONS]